sittinianeaditya-ai/Nuit-d-info-EKALAGA_2025/README.md

-# Nuit de l’Info 2025 – Team E‑kalaga
+#Night of Information 2025 – Team E-kalaga

-## Présentation du projet
+## Project Presentation

-Notre équipe **E‑kalaga** est composée de 12 étudiant·es de première année de BUT Informatique à l’IUT de Paris – Rives de Seine.
+Our **E-kalaga** team is composed of 12 first-year Computer Science students at the IUT of Paris – Rives de Seine.

 - Amina E.
 - Tiago J.
 - Yasmine M.